-"I've been here for six years, and I teach tenth- and twelfth-grade English.
-I am the Director of Multicultural Affairs, and the Class Dean of the Class of 2017!
+"I've been here for nine years, and I teach tenth- and twelfth-grade English.
+I am the Assistant Dean of Students, the Director of Diversity, Equity, and Inclusion, and the Class Dean of the Class of 2023!

 I love Pennington because the students want to be here; they're excited to be here, they like learning, and they like challenging themselves.
 For a teacher who is passionate about her subject like I am, it's nice to be in a classroom with students who are interested in your passion.
 It feeds this really nice dynamic where everyone is happy to be learning.